EscapeTechnologies/opengl_rendering_playground/README.md

 # opengl_rendering_playground
-A playground for ogre3D integrated rendering software in xlib full screen
+A playground to experiment with the JarvisRenderer/JarvisApplication pipeline before integrating it into a kernel